dreamcatcher-tech/network/Inbox/2023-03-02 2000 Browser tuning.md

 ## Options
-Load the customers sooner - should be able to say how many customers we have before fetching each one Change the blockwidth and bucket size params to reduce the size and depth of the hamt Make a lite version of pulses that can be fetched for the children Cache the CAR so initial load without changed customers is quick Reuse the CAR so that only small amounts are changed for a new pulse Use the blockcache in case things are asked for again Skip block hashing until later, so we can load faster Send all children at the same time
+Change the blockwidth and bucket size params to reduce the size and depth of the hamt Load the customers sooner - should be able to say how many customers we have before fetching each one Make a lite version of pulses that can be fetched for the children Use the blockcache in case things are asked for again Skip block hashing until later, so we can load faster Send all children at the same time